-The L3515 senses the process material change (presence/absence) instantaneously.
+The L3545 senses the process material change (presence/absence) instantaneously.
 However, a delay can be inserted between the instant the instrument senses the change, and the time the control relay correspondingly de-energizes.
-A single-turn TIME DELAY pot is provided on the top printed circuit board of the L3515.
+A single turn TIME DELAY pot is provided on the Control Unit board of the L3545.
 The potentiometer allows an adjustment of 0 to 30 seconds of time delay.

 The time delay feature is useful to prevent momentary voids or cavities in the process material flow stream from causing the control relay to continually change state.
-Note that the SENSOR STATUS LED changes immediately from green to red, even when a delay is applied.
+Note that the SENSOR STATUS LED changes immediately from Green to Red, even when a delay is applied.
 The unit is factory-set for delay in one direction only - from energized state to de-energized.